Safeguarding Adult Reviews

 Under the Care and Support Guidance (Department of Health, Care & Support Statutory Guidance, issued under the Care Act 2014), a Safeguarding Adults Board must conduct a review.
 The board will decide what review process will promote effective learning and improvement to prevent future deaths or serious harm occurring again.

-Overview reports are published for a period of 12 months.
+SAR Overview reports are published for a period of 12 months.
 Requests for reports that are "no longer published" should be requested from us by email or in writing.

 Multi Agency Reflective Reviews